yifan97/blog/_posts/2020-10-23-design-pattern.md

 comments: true
 ---

-This is the first of a series of posts discussing somecommon object-oriented programming (OOP) design patterns.
+This is the first of a series of posts discussing some common object-oriented programming (OOP) design patterns.
 I am using [head first design patterns](https://fs.blog/2012/04/feynman-technique/) as my reference.
 I also recommend watching the video series from [Chris](https://www.youtube.com/channel/UCbF-4yQQAWw-UnuCd2Azfzg) to have a better understanding of this topic.
 Unlike previous posts, I will try to use [Feynman technique](https://fs.blog/2012/04/feynman-technique/).
-That being said, I will try to limit the word account to $$50$$ to explain what each design pattern is, and I want to know if you can understand, if not thoroughly, the gist of each of them.
+That being said, I will try to limit the word ccount to $$50$$ to explain what each design pattern is, and I want to know if you can understand, if not thoroughly, the gist of each of them.
 I will also include elobaration at the end of this post, for the sake of tutorial and self-refresh.
 Today is about strategy pattern.

 ---